Ziddz/Exploratory-analysis-for-an-e_commerce_sales_data/README.md

 # Exploratory-analysis-for-an-e_commerce_sales_data

-Exploratory data analysis using an e-commerce data set
+Exploratory data analysis using an e-commerce dataset using R programming

 The quesitons answered in this report are as follows
 1. What is the average sales per month?